rubak714/DevOps-Projects-K8s-Terraform-Helm-GCP-CI-CD/Junior/Helm-J-1/solution_readme.md

 ```
 ---

-My Service is type: LoadBalancer, but my cluster was not providing a cloud based load balancer.
+The Service is type: LoadBalancer, but my cluster was not providing a cloud based load balancer.
-And these fixes depend on where I am running the cluster.
+And these fixes usually depend on where I am running the cluster.
 As this was running on **minikube** , so I used `minikube tunnel`.

-### 10. Deployed something and exposed as LoadBalancer
+## 10. Deployed something and exposed as LoadBalancer

 ```bash
 kubectl create deployment hello --image=nginx:1.25-alpine